nus-te3201/website/programming/functions-arguments/text.md

 ### Function Arguments

-**You can configure a function to take arguments**.
-The arguments can be used by the code inside the function.
-That means we can use arguments to affect the behavior of a function so that the function behaves differently each time it is executed.
+**You can configure a function to have _parameters_**.
+The parameters can be used by the code inside the function like a variable.
+That means we can pass arguments (i.e., values for those parameters) to affect the behavior of a function so that the function behaves differently each time it is executed.

 Format:
 ```
-def function_name(argument1_name, argument2_name, ...):
+def function_name(parameter1_name, parameter2_name, ...):
     ...
 ```

+A note about terminology: a function can have _parameters_ and when we call the function we can assign _arguments_ (i.e. values) to each of those parameters.

 <tip-box>

-:package: The `say_hello` function below takes one argument.
+:package: The `say_hello` function below takes one parameter.
+The first time we call it we pass the argument `Gina` to that parameter, and the next time we pass a different argument `John` to the same parameter.

 <table>
 <tr>